Frequently Asked Questions

 When will I get my award notification? ↑

-If you filed a FAFSA on-line, it will take less than a week to receive a Student Aid Report (SAR) from the office of Federal Student Aid.
-If you mailed in a paper FAFSA, your SAR will show up in approximately four weeks, however we strongly encourage everyone to file online.
+Once you've filed a FAFSA, it will take less than a week to receive a Student Aid Report (SAR) from the office of Federal Student Aid.
 The SAR will give you the results of the eligibility analysis, including the amount the family is expected to contribute to your education -- it also contains instructions, including any special alerts, for completing the application process.

-Carefully review these instructions and submit any online corrections via the FAFSA website using your U.S. Department of Education PIN.
+Carefully review these instructions and submit any online corrections via the FAFSA website using your U.S. Department of Education FSA ID.
 If all the information is correct, you may print a copy of the SAR for your records.
 Notify our Financial Aid Office in writing of any changes or corrections.

 After you receive your SAR, the HSU Financial Aid Office will contact you with either a request for additional documentation (during March, depending on when the FAFSA was filed) or an award notification (approximately mid-April, depending on when the FAFSA was filed).
 Upon receiving the financial aid notification email, you will be directed to the MyHumboldt to accept your award online.